The Ford Family Foundation Residency For Oregon Artists

 APPLICATION PROCESS: The Djerassi Program is no longer accepting paper applications.
 Please use the APPLY button on the left.
 Reference letters are not required.

-RESIDENCY SESSIONS: There are 7 residency sessions each 30 days long from mid-March through mid-November.
+RESIDENCY SESSIONS: There are 6 residency sessions each 30 days long from mid-April through mid-November.
 No shorter or partial residencies are offered.
-Session 4 (July) is for *Scientific Delirium Madness* only.
+Session 3 (June 30 - July 29) is for *Scientific Delirium Madness* only.

 FEES: A nonrefundable processing fee of $45 is required with each application.
 Media uploads are inlcuded in this fee.
 The fee is to be paid by credit card at the end of the on-line application process in slideroom.

-FACILITIES: Each selected resident is provided a private bedroom and studio space in the Artists Barn or the Middlebrook Studios.
-Some bathrooms are shared.
+FACILITIES: Each selected resident for the Ford Family Foundation Fellowship is provided a private bedroom and studio space in the Artists Barn.
 The studios in the barn are rustic with wood burning stoves, modest sleeping lofts and shared bathrooms.
-The Middlebrook Studios are individual buildings with live/work space and private bathrooms.
 There is also a kitchen, a large common area, and laundry facilities in the Barn.
 The Program employs a chef who prepares communal dinners Monday through Friday, and provisions both kitchens.
 Residents are expected to prepare their own breakfasts, lunches, and weekend dinners using ingredients supplied by the Program.
 Dietary restrictions are accommodated.

 Please email Judy Freeland, Residency Coordinator with questions regarding the application process.